TrevorJohst/SHERLOC-Mineral-Detection/README.md

 <!-- ACKNOWLEDGMENTS -->
 ## Acknowledgments

 This work was completed under a summer research position with the Bosak Lab at MIT, and was funded by the Ralph L. Evans Endowment Fund.
-I would acknowledge both of these groups and my research mentor Eva Scheller for their support throughout the experience.
+I would like to acknowledge both of these groups and my research mentor Eva Scheller for their support throughout the experience.